VladimirKalachikhin/Galadriel-cache/README.md

 ## clearCache
 Use in cli _clearCache.php mapname_ to *mapname* or _clearCache.php_ to all maps to remove from cache unwanted files, listed in $trash.
 This is maybe blank tiles or .tne files from SAS.Planet.
 Use in cli _clearCache.php mapname fresh_ to *mapname* or _clearCache.php fresh_ to all maps to remove from cache expired tiles.

+## Coverage
+GaladrielCache supports calculate coverage feature.
+To get the transparent tile with cover map add '_COVER' to map name.
+This return current_zoom+8 zoom level coverage.
+It is clear that every pixel of this tile indicate one tile +8 zoom level.
+Additionally displayed coverage of loader's max zoom level.

 ## Support
 You can get support for GaladrielMap and GaladrielCahe for a beer [via PayPal](https://paypal.me/VladimirKalachikhin) or [YandexMoney](https://yasobe.ru/na/galadrielmap) at [galadrielmap@gmail.com](mailto:galadrielmap@gmail.com)